 Many of the old places are gone.
 But if the morning lines are any indication, memories are still being made with omelets, bacon, scrapple (you're in Delaware.
 Roll with it.) and English muffins.
 But it can also be fun to think out of the box.
 (Foodies are here to help you do that.)

-It'’ll be a challenge to find a croissant any fresher than the ones that Maya Contractor and her husband, Jerome Magnan bake every morning at Cafe Papillon.
+It'll be a challenge to find a croissant any fresher than the ones that the sadly late Maya Contractor and her husband, Jerome Magnan baked every morning at Cafe Papillon.
 Get there early!
 I stumbled in at about 10 a.m. on a weekday, and about half of the croissants had been scarfed up.
+Since Maya's sad passing, their hours have been a bit erratic, but it looks like her faithful staff will soldier on.

 The croissant had cooled slightly, and the outside was light and delicately crispy.
 The gossamer-thin layers were aromatic of butter, quietly crackling as they yielded to the creamy and still-warm ham and cheese surprise inside.
 The meat was both sweet and savory and flavorful enough to stand up to the melted cheese.
 The oral symphony of texture, temperature and flavor made for a happy bouncy castle right there in my mouth. mouth.